ericdnbn/cnn-image-classifier-melanoma/README.md

   <img src="images/misclassified_lime.png" width=500 height=200/>
 </p>

-**Analysis:** It appears from this brief exploration that the best model is focusing on the lesion when it correctly classifies an image, and is focusing on the skin surrounding the lesion when it misclassifies an image.
+**Analysis:** It appears from this brief exploration that the model is focusing on the lesion when it correctly classifies an image, and is focusing on the skin surrounding the lesion when it misclassifies an image.
 However, these are three particularly good examples of both correctly classified and misclassified images, and are not representative of how the model made all of its correct and incorrect predictions.
 There were some correctly classified images where the model used the surrounding skin to make its prediction, and some misclassified images where the model was focusing on the lesion.
 I would need to investigate further to determine exactly how and why the model predicts each image the way it does.